 I’ll refrain from calling the teacher a name, but that is a pointless assignment that proves nothing except you can force a child to manipulate numbers 50 times instead of believing if she can do it three or four times she has mastered the concept.

 Which gets me to my point.

 Ridiculously Excessive Expectations

-Homework is one of the biggest reasons why we home educate Caroline.
+Homework is one of the reasons why we homeschool Caroline.

 It is common now for even early elementary aged children to have an hour or more of homework in the evening.
 Why?